jonataslaw/getx/README.md

 7- Use streams only if necessary.
 You can use your StreamControllers inside your controller normally, and use StreamBuilder also normally, but remember, a stream reasonably consumes memory, reactive programming is beautiful, but you shouldn't abuse it.
 30 streams open simultaneously can be worse than changeNotifier (and changeNotifier is very bad).

 8- Update widgets without spending ram for that.
 Get stores only the GetBuilder creator ID, and updates that GetBuilder when necessary.
-The memory consumption of the get ID storage in memory is close to 0 even for thousands of GetBuilders.
+The memory consumption of the get ID storage in memory is very low even for thousands of GetBuilders.
 When you create a new GetBuilder, you are actually sharing the state of GetBuilder that has a creator ID.
 A new state is not created for each GetBuilder, which saves A LOT OF ram for large applications.
 Basically your application will be entirely Stateless, and the few Widgets that will be Stateful (within GetBuilder) will have a single state, and therefore updating one will update them all.
 The state is just one.

 9- Get is omniscient and in most cases it knows exactly the time to take a controller out of memory.
 You should not worry about when to dispose of a controller, Get knows the best time to do this.
 Example: